A programmable quantum current standard from the Josephson and the quantum Hall effects

 \section{Abstract}

-We propose a way to realize a programmable quantum current standard (PQCS) from the Josephson voltage standard (JVS) and the quantum Hall resistance standard (QHR) exploiting the multiple connection technique provided by the QHE and the exactness of the cryogenic current comparator (CCC).
-The PQCS could lead to breakthroughs in electrical metrology like the realization of a programmable quantum current source, a quantum ampere-meter and a simplified closure of the \emph{quantum metrological triangle} (QMT).
-Moreover, very accurate universality tests of the QHE could be performed by comparing PQCS based on different QHRs .
+We propose a way to realize a programmable quantum current standard (PQCS) from the Josephson voltage standard and the quantum Hall resistance standard (QHR) exploiting the multiple connection technique provided by the quantum Hall effect (QHE) and the exactness of the cryogenic current comparator.
+The PQCS could lead to breakthroughs in electrical metrology like the realization of a programmable quantum current source, a quantum ampere-meter and a simplified closure of the \emph{quantum metrological triangle}.
+Moreover, very accurate universality tests of the QHE could be performed by comparing PQCS based on different QHRs.